How To Use Your Pressure Washer Effectively

 7. After The Wash

 Rinse your washer, using the widest spray (black nozzle).
 Ensure all the water has completely drained from the machine.
-Before detaching the hoses, turn off the machine, and squeeze the spray wand trigger to release all the remaining water pressure in the system.
-Engage the safety lock whenever the machine is not being used, and in winter months store it indoors, even using car anti-freeze if it’s particularly cold in your part of the world.
+Before detaching the pressure washer hose, turn off the machine, and squeeze the spray wand trigger to release all the remaining water pressure in the system.
+Engage the safety lock whenever the machine is not being used, and in winter months store your pressure washer indoors, even using car anti-freeze if it’s particularly cold in your part of the world.